TomasHubelbauer/html.js/readme.md

 `HelloWorld.css`

 This file must exist, even if empty.
-Paper will import it.
+Paper will import it to the closed shadow DOM.

 `index.js`
 ```js